 Getaway car

-The getaway car as the vehicle of escape: a car used to flee a situation (relationship, life, constraint) that is doomed to fail because nothing good starts in a getaway car.
-The image carries the criminal register of flight from pursuit and the romantic register of running away together.
+The getaway car is the vehicle of escape: a car used to flee a situation (a relationship, a life, a constraint) that is doomed from the start, because nothing good begins in a getaway car.
+The image holds both the criminal register of fleeing pursuit and the romantic register of running away together.

-The getaway car stands in for the escape attempt that is structurally doomed - the vehicle that promises freedom but carries within it the conditions of its own failure.
-Who drives the car becomes a marker of agency: the passenger is fled with, the driver flees.
+The getaway car stands in for the escape that is built to fail, the vehicle that promises freedom but carries the conditions of its own collapse inside it.
+Who drives becomes the marker of agency: the passenger is the one fled with, the driver is the one fleeing.

 “You were drivin' the getaway car We were flyin', but we'd never get far”